Inheritance Law

 Step 3: Trial

-- Examines deceased's last residence and national law,
+- Examines the deceased's last place of residence and applicable national law,

-- Evaluates whether obstacle exists in terms of Turkish law,
+- Evaluates whether any obstacle exists under Turkish law,

-Recognition lawsuit is generally a formal review lawsuit not requiring witness evidence; however, if dispute arises, process may be extended.
+A recognition lawsuit is generally a formal review proceeding that does not require witness evidence; however, if a dispute arises, the process may take longer.

 Step 4: Decision and Registration

-- Used as fundamental document for title, bank, company share transfer transactions,
+- It serves as the foundational document for title, bank, and company share transfer transactions,

-- Inheritance distribution is completed alongside certificate of inheritance.
+- Inheritance distribution is completed alongside the certificate of inheritance.

-During or after recognition lawsuit, other heirs may object by raising:
+During or after the recognition lawsuit, other heirs may challenge recognition by raising:

 - Conflict with public order,